PhenixRTS/PlatformTesting/README.md

-# Phenix Channel DevOps Tool
+# Phenix Platform Testing Tool

-The Phenix channel devops tool provides a way to monitor and test channels for uptime and other operational parameters.
+The Phenix platform testing tool provides a way to monitor and test channels and rooms for uptime and other operational parameters.

 ## Setup